-Unfortunately, when a car hauler has an accident, it often causes substantial and unique damages due to the design.
+Unfortunately, car hauler accidents often cause substantial and unique damages due to vehicle design.
 You would be wise to retain the services of a Houston, TX car accident attorney if you are injured due to a car hauler accident.

 So long as the car hauler does not get into a wreck, the design is fine.
 A problem arises when these vehicles get into high-speed or high-velocity collisions.
 The design of the car hauler makes the deck a natural launching pad or ramp for the vehicles when they experience a jolt from behind or a sudden deceleration from the front.
 We have also seen cases where a car hauler is rear-ended resulting in a car sliding forward and crushing the cab of the car hauler.

 If properly secured, the vehicles should stay in place, even in a car hauler accident.
-However, failure to properly secure the load can result in a small accident becoming serious.
+However, failure to properly secure the load can result in small car hauler accidents becoming serious.
 If you are injured due to improperly loaded and secured cargo, whether you are the employee/driver or you are a person hit by the truck, you should speak to an attorney for a free case evaluation.

 Car Hauler’s Obscured View

 If you have never sat in the cab of a car hauler, you would have no reason to know just how obscured the driver’s view is in some of these.
 In many car haulers, the cars hang over partially obscuring the driver’s view.
 This can affect how far down the road he can see.